liftforward/avalara-tax-rates-api/README.md

 ### Running the integration suite
 To run the integration suite you will need credentials from Paynet.
 Once you have your credentials set them in the following environment variables:
 ```
-BASIC_AUTH_USER={ your paynet api user name }
-BASIC_AUTH_PASSWORD={ your paynet api password }
-BASE_URL={ base url for api.
-Everything before the endpoints }
+TODO
 ```

 ## Contributing
-Bug reports and pull requests are welcome on GitHub at https://github.com/liftforward/paynet-api.
+Bug reports and pull requests are welcome on GitHub at https://github.com/liftforward/avalara-tax-rates-api.

 ## License
 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).